Ultimate Guide to Kauai

 North Shore Beaches

-The North Shore is what Kauai dreams are made of, the quintessential scenery that you have most likely seen while planning your trip.
-The lush, tropical foliage is brought to you by the frequent rain showers, but don’t worry, as micro-climates are abundant and it rarely rains everywhere at the same time.
+The North Shore is what Kauai dreams are made of, the quintessential scenery that you have most likely seen in movies and videos while planning your trip.
+The lush, tropical foliage is brought to you by frequent rain showers, but not to worry, as micro-climates are the rule and it rarely rains everywhere at the same time.

-Anini Beach Park is great for families and boasts one of the largest reefs in Hawaii, making it perfect for families looking to snorkel and enjoy the shallow, warm pools that kids will love to splash around in.
+Anini Beach Park is great for families and boasts one of the largest reefs in Hawaii, making it perfect snorkeling.
+Kids will enjoy shallow, warm pools that kids will enjoy.
 This beach is safe in the summer and throughout most of the winter.
-There is also a lot of grass and shade as well as lifeguards, parking, showers, and toilets.
+There is also a lot of grass and shade as well as lifeguards, parking, showers, and restrooms.

-Hanalei Bay is what Kauai is known for with the Pacific on one side and the towering cliffs on the other.
-Attracting pro surfers when the surf is up in the winter, this beach is wide enough for walks and sunbathing and long enough for long walks to enjoy sunrise and sunset.
-This beach is worth an entire day and in lieu of packing a large cooler of food, head inland and enjoy a famous Hawaiian plate lunch!
+Hanalei Bay is perhaps one of the island's most famous beaches, with the Blue Pacific on one side and the towering cliffs on the other.
+Attracting pro surfers when the surf is up in the winter, this beach is wide enough for sunbathing and perfect for long walks to enjoy sunrise and sunset.
+In lieu of packing a large cooler of food, head inland and enjoy a Hawaiian plate lunch!

 East Side Beaches

-The windward side of the island, the east side receives the onshore winds with only a few beaches that are protected.
+The windward side of the island, the east side , receives the onshore winds and only a few beaches are protected.
 On really windy days, these beaches are perfect for kiteboarders and windsurfers, a fun spectacle while relaxing with your toes in the sand.

-Baby Beach is a family favorite that is great for parents with young kids, and there is a narrow and lagoon-type area between the beach and the reef, great for small children to enjoy.
-However, there are no beach facilities so be sure to watch the kids closely!
+Baby Beach is a family favorite that is great for parents with young kids, and there is a narrow, lagoon-type area between the beach and the reef, great for small children to enjoy.
+However, there are no beach facilities so be sure to keep a close watch the kids!

-Kalapaki Beach is just five minutes south of the airport fronting the Kauai Marriot.
+Kalapaki Beach is just five minutes south of the airport and fronts the Kauai Marriot.
 Located in a cove on the backside of a peninsula, this beach is almost always safe from rip currents and undertows.
-There are also plenty of activities to enjoy such as bodyboarding, swimming, and body surfing.
-There are also outrigger canoe clubs that paddle in the bay and you will also most likely see Yacht Club sailing boats taking advantage of the winds.
+There are also plenty of activities to enjoy, such as bodyboarding, swimming, and body surfing.
+There are also outrigger canoe clubs that paddle in the bay, and you will most likely see boats from the Yacht Club taking advantage of the good winds.
 This is also the only beach where double-hulled canoes are available to rent, as well as snorkel gear, surfboards, kayaks, and bodyboards.

 South Shore Beaches

-The driest side of Kauai, the South Shore only sees about thirty inches of rain per year making it the sunniest option for beachgoers.
-Accessible via the windy Highway 520, the beaches feature wonderfully fine sand and plenty of seclusion.
+The driest side of Kauai, the South Shore only sees about thirty inches of rain per year, making it the sunniest option for beachgoers.
+Accessible via the windy Highway 520, the beaches feature fine sand and plenty of seclusion.

 West Side Beaches

-The leeward side of the island, the breezes a few and in-between making for sunny and warm conditions.
-Although it’s protected from the wind, there is also no reef so the beach drops off quickly and there are currents so beware.
+On the leeward side of the island, the breezes are few and in-between, making for sunny and warm conditions.
+Although it's protected from the wind, there is also no reef, so the beach drops off quickly, and there are currents, so beware.

-Polihale State Park is the best option on the west side and is the longest stretch of beach in Hawaii, coming in at 5-miles long and featuring over 140 acres.
-This beach is remote and is often used for long walks, running and exercising, or those seeking solitude.
+Polihale State Park is the best option on the west side and is the longest stretch of beach in Hawaii, at 5 miles long and featuring over 140 acres.
+This remote beach is often used for long walks, running and exercising, or those seeking solitude.

-With so many options, consult with your Villa specialist to find out which of the beaches are best for you and your group!
+With so many options, consult with your Villa Specialist to find out which beaches are best for you and your group!

 Kauai Activities